UK-MAC/TeaLeaf_OpenMP_offload/README.md

 # TeaLeaf OpenMP45

-This is an OpenMP offload port of Tealeaf reference
+This is an OpenMP offload port of Tealeaf reference for GPUs (tested on AMD and Nvidia)

 ## Compling